MaxHalford/chime/README.md

 ## Platform support

 Under the hood, `chime` runs a command in the shell to play a `.wav` file.
-The command-line program that is used depends on the [platform](https://www.wikiwand.com/en/Computing_platform).
+The command-line program that is used depends on the [platform](https://www.wikiwand.com/en/Computing_platform) that you're using.
 Platform information is available in the [`sys.platform` variable](https://docs.python.org/3/library/sys.html#sys.platform) as well as the [`platform` module](https://docs.python.org/3/library/platform.html) from the standard library.
-Currently, the supported systems are:
+Currently, the supported platforms are:

 - Darwin
 - Linux